Wonshtrum/vscode-lizard/readme.md

 The limits can be specified in your configuration JSON file.

-## Requirements

-You must already have Lizard installed, and available in your `PATH`.

 ## Extension Settings

 Lizard can be controlled with these settings.